With Proton Mail, there are several main types of email addresses you can use:

 - The original address you signed up with, which usually ends in @proton.me or @protonmail.com (like email@example.com)

-If you joined Proton before June 2022, you could get a free @proton.me address (firstname.lastname@example.org) for a limited time in addition to the original @protonmail.com (or @protonmail.ch) address you signed up with.
+- If you joined Proton before June 2022, you could get a free @proton.me address (email@example.com) for a limited time in addition to the original @protonmail.com (or @protonmail.ch) address you signed up with.
 This option is no longer available, but you can get a @proton.me address by upgrading to Proton Plus.

-If you activated your short @pm.me address with a Proton Free plan, you can only receive emails at your short @pm.me address.
-If you have a paid plan, you can also send messages from your @pm.me address, you’ll need to upgrade to a paid plan.
+If you activated your short @pm.me address with a Proton Free plan, you can only receive emails at that address.
+If you want to send emails from your @pm.me address, you’ll need to upgrade to a paid plan.

 If you have a paid plan, you can create additional email addresses, also known as aliases, to send and receive mail in your Proton Mail mailbox.